Pinwheel Scheduling with Real Periods: Introduction

-The \emph{density} of instance $A = (a_{i})_{i \in [k]}$ is defined as $D(A) = \sum_{i \in [k]} \frac{1}{a_{i}}$.
+The \emph{density} of an instance $A = (a_{i})_{i \in [k]}$ is defined as $D(A) = \sum_{i \in [k]} \frac{1}{a_{i}}$.
 Intuitively, the density of an instance means how many tasks a valid schedule for the instance has to perform on average per day.
-Obviously, $D(A) \leq 1$ is necessary for instance $A$ to admit a valid schedule.
+Obviously, $D(A) \leq 1$ is necessary for the instance $A$ to admit a valid schedule.
 (See that the density of instance $(2, 4, 4)$ above is 1.)
 However, this is not sufficient.
-Chan and Chin conjectured as follows: \begin{conjecture}[\cite{CC93}] If an integer-valued instance $A$ satisfies $D(A) \leq \frac{5}{6}$, then $A$ is schedulable. \end{conjecture} This conjecture is best possible, since for any $a_{3}$, instance $(2, 3, a_{3})$, whose density is $\frac{5}{6} + \frac{1}{a_{3}} > \frac{5}{6}$, is not schedulable.
-After much work by many researchers such as~\cite{linlin97,10.1007/s00453-002-0938-9,doi:10.1137/1.9781611977042.8}, Kawamura finally settled this conjecture in the affirmative. \begin{theorem}[{\cite[Theorem~1]{10.1145/3618260.3649757}}] If an integer-valued instance $A$ satisfies $D(A) \leq \frac{5}{6}$, then $A$ is schedulable. \end{theorem}
+Chan and Chin conjectured as follows: \begin{conjecture}[\cite{CC93}] If an integer-valued instance $A$ satisfies $D(A) \leq \frac{5}{6}$, then $A$ is schedulable. \end{conjecture} This conjecture is best possible, since for any $a_{3}$, the instance $(2, 3, a_{3})$, whose density is $\frac{5}{6} + \frac{1}{a_{3}} > \frac{5}{6}$, is not schedulable.
+After much work by many researchers such as \cite{linlin97,10.1007/s00453-002-0938-9,doi:10.1137/1.9781611977042.8}, \cite{KawamuraPNAS} finally settled this conjecture in the affirmative.
+Please refer to \cite{10.1145/3618260.3649757} for the conference version of the paper. \begin{theorem}[{\cite{10.1145/3618260.3649757,KawamuraPNAS}}] If an integer-valued instance $A$ satisfies $D(A) \leq \frac{5}{6}$, then $A$ is schedulable. \end{theorem}

-In his paper~\cite{10.1145/3618260.3649757}, Kawamura proposed an extended version of the pinwheel scheduling problem that allows \emph{real} values at least 1 for periods of tasks, replacing the validity condition for each task $i \in [k]$ by: \begin{quote} for each $l \in \mathbb{N}$ and $m \in \mathbb{Z}$, there exist at least $l$ values of $t \in [m, m + \lceil l a_{i} \rceil) \cap \mathbb{Z}$ such that $S(t) = i$. \end{quote} In other words, this condition is that for each $l \in \mathbb{N}$, task $i$ is performed at least $l$ times in any consecutive $\lceil l a_{i} \rceil$ days.
-Please see that when $a_{i}$ is an integer, the condition is equivalent to that of the original integer-valued problem.
+\cite{10.1145/3618260.3649757,KawamuraPNAS} proposed an extended version of the pinwheel scheduling problem that allows \emph{real} values at least 1 for periods of tasks, replacing the validity condition for each task $i \in [k]$ by: \begin{quote} for each $l \in \mathbb{N}$ and $m \in \mathbb{Z}$, there exist at least $l$ values of $t \in [m, m + \lceil l a_{i} \rceil) \cap \mathbb{Z}$ such that $S(t) = i$. \end{quote} In other words, this condition is that for each $l \in \mathbb{N}$, task $i$ is performed at least $l$ times in any $\lceil l a_{i} \rceil$ consecutive days.
+Note that when $a_{i}$ is an integer, the condition is equivalent to that of the original integer-valued problem.
 For example, a task with period~$\frac{7}{2}$ has to be performed at least once every 4 days and at least twice every 7 days.
-Schedule $|1112112|$ is valid for instance $(2, \frac{7}{2})$.
+The schedule $|1112112|$ is valid for the instance $(2, \frac{7}{2})$.